nlscott/marshmallow/README.md

 # Marshmallow
-This gem is a collction of macOS specfic facts and actions that may be helpful for macadmins
+This gem is a collction of macOS specfic facts and actions that may be helpful for macadmins.
+Tested on macOS 10.12.

 ## Usage